 "He picks up his shirt, and he’s got abs.
 He had a six-pack of abs, and he goes, ‘All I’ve been drinking is water!’ (laughs)

-"He goes to the ring that night, he’s halfway down, and he takes his fucking gimmicks off his fucking shoulders, rolls his fucking shirt down and [flexes his muscles], and he turns [towards us] because we’re all at the curtain watching him.
-And that was the thing.
-Fuck 12,000 people!
+"That was the thing.
+F*** 12,000 people!
 You’re only entertaining those 16 guys back there.
 That’s what we always made references to when we were in the nWo.
 4 people got it!
-I mean, we didn’t give a fuck.
+I mean, we didn’t give a ***.
 It was just those four people at home, laughing and going, ‘Oh, I get that!’

 "Other people would be going, ‘What does that mean?’"

 Whether or not the incident described by Kevin Nash in this story played a role in Savio leaving WWE is up for debate.
-Savio Vega has since shot back and reached out to us, wanting us to share his side of the story.
+Savio Vega shot back and reached out to us, wanting us to share his side of the story.
 You can read what Savio had to say about Nash’s accusations above here!